Mumsnet Logo

 Unlike travel systems, lightweight buggies aren't always compatible with carrycots or car seats, and smaller wheels might rule out off-roading.
 However, they tend to be lighter, more compact and a whole lot cheaper than travel systems, which can actually make them a more attractive option to parents once their baby is a bit older.

-How much do lightweight buggies cost?
+How much does a good quality lightweight stroller typically cost?

 Prices vary from as little as £30 to over £500, so there really are options to suit every budget.